SwastikC/iMCSpec/README.md

 [![Build Status](https://img.shields.io/badge/release-1.0.0-orange)](https://github.com/SwastikC/iMCSpec)
 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-371/)

 iMCSpec is a tool which combines iSpec(https://www.blancocuaresma.com/s/iSpec) and emcee(https://emcee.readthedocs.io/en/stable/) into a single unit to perform Bayesian analysis of spectroscopic data to estimate stellar parameters.
 For more details on the individual code please refer to the links above.
-This code have been tested on Syntehtic dataset as well as GAIA BENCHMARK stars (https://www.blancocuaresma.com/s/benchmarkstars).
+This code have been tested on Synthetic dataset as well as GAIA BENCHMARK stars (https://www.blancocuaresma.com/s/benchmarkstars).
 The example shown here is for the grid genarated MARCS.GES_atom_hfs.
 If you want to use any other grid, just download it from the https://www.cfa.harvard.edu/~sblancoc/iSpec/grid/ and make the necessary changes in the line_regions.

 Dependencies :